abhi-ramankutty/chai-aur-code-JS/notes.md

 - Since the `microtask queue` has a `higher priority` than the `task queue`, the `event-loop` processes the microtasks queue items before the `event-loop` checks the regular `task queue`
 - The core takeaway is that while the JS is synchronous and single threaded in nature, with the help of `web APIs`, `task queue`, `microtask queue` and `event-loop` together it enebles the JS to be `asynchronous` and `non-blocking` in nature
 - For reference, <a href="https://youtu.be/28AXSTCpsyU?si=63dmm1IyxPMQDnXX">watch the video here</a>

+### Memory Storage
+- JS uses the `stack` and `heap` to store data.
+- All the `primitive values` are stored directly in `stack` and has a `fixed` amount of memory allocated for the data in the `stack`.
+- Assigning a `primitive` variable to another creates a copy of the value on the `stack`.
+Changes to one variable do not affect the other.
+- All the `reference data` like objects, function n arrays are stored in `heap`.
+It has a larger memory area and it is accessed via reference-point and not directly.
+- Assigning a `reference` type variable to another creates a new reference that points to the same object in the `heap`.
+Modifying the object through one reference will affect all other references pointing to the same object
+- Higher-level languages like JS automatically allocate memory when objects are created.
+- It also automatically frees up memory when it's no longer needed through a process called garbage collection
+- For reference, <a href="https://youtu.be/Hci9Bb4_fkA?si=cxtMG6xWb79poaAq">watch the video here</a>